Untributed/Untributed/README.md

 # Hi there 👋

 # Expertise:
-Passionate about crafting and developing websites and make the user experience smooth and nice.
+Passionate about crafting and developing websites and make the user experience polished and interactive.
 I specialize in HTML, CSS and Javascript while working on the front end and trying to improve and deliver quality to the people.
 <br />
 #